 - LDS Church

 Past Business Clients

 - Pizza Pie Café

 - City of South Salt Lake

 - State of Utah Department of Environmental Quality

 - Utah Department of Health

-For questions and information related to admissions, including information about transcripts and transferring credits, please contact the program's enrollment coordinator in the Graduate Admissions Office, Lauren Erlacher.
+For questions and information related to admissions, including information about transcripts and transferring credits, please contact the program's enrollment coordinator in the Graduate Admissions Office, Kiana Avlon.
 For questions and information related to courses, registration, or timelines, please contact the student support advocate, Lizette Lyon.